pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

       Meaning that defaulting to `universal2` would use several GBs of disk space more.

-        - Disk space on the base MacBook models is 128 GB, and up to half of that can be taken up by the OS and system data itself.
-So a few GBs is significant.
+        - Disk space on older MacBook Air models is 128 GB, and up to half of that can be taken up by the OS and system data itself.
+So a few GBs can be significant.
         - Internet plans in many countries are not unlimited; almost doubling the download size of wheels is a serious cost, and not desirable for any